 Vladimir Khodosh is a partner whose practice is focused on technology transactions.
-Vladimir has handled a variety of software licensing, software development, and business outsourcing transactions.
+Vladimir has handled a variety of international licensing, product development, and business outsourcing transactions.
 Vladimir has counseled clients in many intellectual property and information technology aspects of corporate transactions, including in the merger, acquisition, and bankruptcy contexts.
 Vladimir, a registered patent attorney, relies significantly on his software development experience, and his experience counseling clients on protecting patent, copyright, and trade secret aspects of business method, software, and Internet-based intellectual property assets, in representing clients in transactions.

 Vladimir has been recognized for his work by The Legal 500 U.S.